Fareed-Jamali/CU2025/README.md

 You can download the **CU2025 Dataset** using the link provided in [`CU2025_PCAP.txt`](CU2025_PCAP.txt).

+## Environment Creation

+Once the dataset has been downloaded, you can create a virtual environment or use whatever environment setup works best for your workflow.
+The [`requirements.txt`](requirements.txt) file lists the dependencies required by another repository.

+Please note that the original environment from which this code was obtained contained several additional dependencies and pieces of code that are not included in this repository.
+As a result, you may need to inspect the code and requirements.txt and install only the dependencies required to run the components you intend to use.

 ## Combining PCAP Files

 After downloading the ZIP file, you will find that the traffic for each device is distributed across multiple PCAP files.